-U.S. Donor Conceived Council, Inc. (DCC) is a 501(c)(3) nonprofit founded in 2022 by a team of donor conceived people (DCP) who serve on a volunteer basis.
-DCC aims to educate others on the lived experiences of DCP; advocate for reforms to the fertility industry that further our best interests; and assist in developing and passing legislation that protects the rights of donor conceived people.
+U.S. Donor Conceived Council, Inc. (USDCC) is a 501(c)(3) nonprofit founded in 2022 by a team of donor conceived people (DCP) who serve on a volunteer basis.
+USDCC aims to educate others on the lived experiences of DCP; advocate for reforms to the fertility industry that further our best interests; and assist in developing and passing legislation that protects the rights of donor conceived people.

 Our vision for a better future for donor conceived people begins by prioritizing the best interests of DCP in all matters involving donor conception.
 Click here to read more.

-U.S. Donor Conceived Council (DCC) does not tolerate homophobia or transphobia.
-DCC acknowledges and respects diverse family structures.
+U.S. Donor Conceived Council does not tolerate homophobia or transphobia.
+USDCC acknowledges and respects diverse family structures.
 Read our non-discrimination statement here.

 Erin Jackson — CEO & President

 U.S. Donor Conceived Council is the brainchild of Erin Jackson, a freelance writer and founder of We Are Donor Conceived.
 As CEO and president, Erin sets the overall strategy and vision for the organization.

 Erin is a dual citizen born in the suburbs of Toronto, Ontario.
 She lives in San Diego and enjoys bike rides, baking, and quality time with her cat, Pixel.

 Jillian Phillips, MPH, MBA – Vice President of Government Affairs